sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 The configuration of VLAN aware bridges with `nmtui` was also possible remotely with no loss of connection.

 Everything can be done over a SSH connection without any loss of communication.

+Another way is to use one bridge and VLAN filtering, the procedure is detailed on this [Red Hat blog post](https://developers.redhat.com/blog/2017/09/14/vlan-filter-support-on-bridge/).